11 Things You Should Know Before Hiring an Arborist

 2. What Species of trees Can I Remove

-Every local Sydney council has their own definition for categorizing trees so it always pays to look up your local council’s website.
-For example, Sutherland shire defines a protected tree as “A single or multi trunked tree with a diameter of 100mm or more measured at 500mm above ground level”.
+Every local Sydney council has its own definition for categorizing trees so it always pays to look up your local council’s website.
+For example, Sutherland shire defines a protected tree as “A single or multi-trunked tree with a diameter of 100mm or more measured at 500mm above ground level”.
 Most councils have a list of trees that are exempt from the tree preservation order however this differs (sometimes greatly) from shire to shire.
 Generally, if a tree is native it has more chance of being protected in your region than does an introduced species however this is not always the case.

 When looking for information on ‘what tree species can i remove without a council permit’ , the best place to look is on your local council’s website for the most updated list or you can view the location specific pages on our website.